A BRIEF EXPLANATION OF THE ILLUSTRIOUS RAMEN BOWL

 BILLY and KELLI COTTER, NICK HAWTHORNE-JOHNSON, and ROCHELLE JOHNSON

-Kelli and Billy Cotter, owners of the popular Downtown Durham paninoteca, Toast, and Rochelle and Nick Johnson, owners of the culinary incubator and event space, The Cookery, joined forces to create a casual restaurant and bar with an exceptional menu and stellar service.
+Kelli and Billy Cotter, owners of the popular Downtown Durham paninoteca, Toast, and Rochelle and Nick Johnson, owners of the Cast Iron Group, joined forces to create a casual restaurant and bar with an exceptional menu and stellar service.

 Their partnership rooted from Hakanai, a Japanese pop-up restaurant at The Cookery that featured Billy and Kelli Cotter in 2013.
 The restaurant was only open for 3 nights, but the media and community attention far exceeded expectation – in fact, the day that reservations became open online, so many people attempted to access The Cookery’s website that it crashed!
 Once the website was restored, all 300 seats were reserved within 15 minutes.
 Hundreds of people signed up for the wait list.